mchrisman/zero-kerf-laser-jigsaw/index.md

 #### What is the MAP sled solving (that can't be solved with a ruler and stationary jig)?

-It compensates for:
+It compensates for these sources of error:

-1. Glowforge's coordinate system origin can shift every time it recalibrates itself (millimeter-scale errors can happen)
+1. The **position**, **size**, and **precise angle** of the printed image on the page isn't predictable.
+(Large-scale errors are seen due to bleed.
+From page to page, unpredictable millimeter-scale differences of position, and sub-millimeter-scale differences of size and angle, are typical.)
-2. Glowforge's coordinate system origin can drift over time (sub-millimeter-scale errors are typical)
+2. Glowforge's coordinate system shift every time it recalibrates itself.
+(Millimeter-scale errors can happen.)
-3. Glowforge's coordinate system can be slightly out of scale (relative to the "real-world" distances defined by your favorite ruler).
+3. Glowforge's coordinate system drift over time.
+(Sub-millimeter-scale errors are typical.)
-4. The **position** and **size** of the printed image on the page isn't predictable.
-(Large-scale errors are seen due to bleed or idiosyncracies of the printer.
-From page to page, unpredictable millimeter-scale differences of position and sub-millimeter-scale differences of size are typical.)
+4. Glowforge's coordinate system can be slightly out of scale, relative to the "real-world" distances defined by your favorite precision ruler.
+(For me the difference is about 0.1mm per 250mm.)

 The sled is designed to directly align the printed image's boundaries with Glowforge's coordinate system, without the intermediate step of going through the (irrelevant) real-world coordinate system.
-The sled is disposable and generally single-use because of (1) and (2).
+The sled is disposable and generally single-use because of (2) and (3).